Hay'at Tahrir al-Sham: Leadership

-Since October 2017 until 29 January 2025, the "general commander" or emir of Tahrir al-Sham was Abu Mohammad al-Julani, who was also Tahrir al-Sham's "military commander" and the emir of Jabhat Fateh al-Sham, who also led its predecessor organisation al-Nusra Front, the Syrian branch of al-Qaeda until 2016.
+Since October 2017 until 29 January 2025, the "general commander" or emir of Tahrir al-Sham was Ahmed al-Sharaa, who was also Tahrir al-Sham's "military commander" and the emir of Jabhat Fatah al-Sham, who also led its predecessor organisation al-Nusra Front, the Syrian branch of al-Qaeda until 2016.
 He would later abandon the use of his nom de guerre and became known by his birth name, Ahmed al-Sharaa.

 Previously, the general commander of Tahrir al-Sham was Hashim al-Shaykh, also known as Abu Jaber, who was the leader of Ahrar al-Sham between September 2014 and September 2015.
-On 1 October 2017, Abu Jaber resigned from his position as the general leader of Tahrir al-Sham and was replaced by Abu Mohammad al-Julani.
-Abu Jaber took another position as the head of HTS's Shura council.
+On 1 October 2017, Abu Jaber resigned from his position as the general leader of Tahrir al-Sham and was replaced by Ahmed al-Sharaa.
+Abu Jaber then assumed the position of head of HTS's Shura council.

-Individuals in italic were defectors from Ahrar al-Sham, which either left to join Jabhat Fateh al-Sham in the last few days of its existence, or directly joined Tahrir al-Sham.
+Individuals in italic were defectors from Ahrar al-Sham, which either left to join Jabhat Fatah al-Sham in the last few days of its existence, or directly joined Tahrir al-Sham.